 Having made adjustments (where necessary) described in the previous sections, drive the tractor to where you will begin raking.
 With the tractor standing still, lower the rake to it's operating position.
 Engage the tractor's PTO at a low RPM, (this is especially important on a tractor with an electric clutch) and without getting off the tractor seat, visually determine that the rake is properly adjusted.
-If further adjustments are required, disengage the PTO and stop the tractor's engine and adjust where needed.
+You may hear the slip clutch popping momentarily at startup, especially if the tractor RPM is too high.If further adjustments are required, disengage the PTO and stop the tractor's engine and adjust where needed.

 The rear rotor can be swung to the left to make one windrow while raking up to 24' clean sweep, or, the rear rotor can be swung to the right to make two windrows with up to 12' clean sweep per windrow (see diagram below).
-The gauge decal (Figure 13) on the front pivot shows your current raking formation and also helps to line perfectly line up the rotors for transport.
+The gauge decal (Figure 13) on the front pivot shows your current raking formation and also helps to perfectly line up the rotors for transport.
 NOTE: The rear rotor must always trail directly behind the front rotor when transporting the rake.